 Meg grew up in Yuba City, California, just north of Sacramento.
 After receiving her B.A. from Georgetown University in 1991, she spent a year in the Jesuit Volunteer Corps NW in Portland, Oregon, working at the local public defender’s office.
-She received her J.D., magna cum laude and with high honors, from the University of Chicago Law School, where she was a member of the Order of the Coif.
+She received her J.D., with high honors, from the University of Chicago Law School, where she was a member of the Order of the Coif.
 Following law school, Meg clerked for Judge Alfred T. Goodwin of the U.S. Court of Appeals for the Ninth Circuit, before joining Williams & Connolly in 1996.
 After several years on the Williams & Connolly Hiring Committee, she served as its Chair from 2012-2014.
 She has been recognized in Washingtonian magazine as one of the Washington, D.C. area’s best criminal defense lawyers.

 - Defended an Am Law 100 firm in opposing a motion to disqualify

 - Defended a Fortune 50 company in both an SEC enforcement action and a securities class action related to a merger